The same people think that to keep things "amicable" or as long as things are "amicable," they should avoid getting a divorce attorney.

 - The mother somehow convinced a notary to sign the documents saying the father had signed the waiver

-In every option I gave him, it was going to cost him several thousand dollars—a lot more than it would have cost to hire a lawyer to get it done the first time correctly.
+In every option I gave him, it would cost him several thousand dollars—a lot more than it would have cost to hire a lawyer to get it done the first time correctly.

 BEWARE OF STANDARD FORMS

 That same day, I met with another unfortunate individual who should have hired an attorney.
-In her situation, she and her husband had been able to resolve the case amicably outside of court through mediation.
+In her situation, she and her husband had resolved the case amicably outside of court through mediation.

-In the agreement, she and her husband were supposed to split his retirement account 50/50 using QDRO.
+She and her husband were supposed to split his retirement account 50/50 using QDRO in the agreement.
 The purpose of her consult was to find out how much my office would charge for drafting that document.

 She had brought all the paperwork with her so I could review it.
 Once I saw the paperwork, I grew immediately concerned.
 She had:

 When I reviewed the Final Divorce Decree, my suspicions were confirmed.
-The Final Divorce Decree did not divide the husband’s retirement account but instead gave him 100% of the account.
+The Final Divorce Decree did not divide the husband's retirement account but gave him 100% of the report.
 When I explained this to the wife, she was understandably upset.
-She thought she was hiring my office to help her with a closing document to divide up the retirement account only to find out the divorce decree that was supposed to reflect the Mediated Settlement Agreement said something quite different.
+She thought she was hiring my office to help her with a closing document to divide up the retirement account only to find out the divorce decree that was supposed to reflect the Mediated Settlement Agreement said something entirely different.

 KNOW WHAT FORMS TO USE AND THE CORRECT COURTROOM PROCEDURE

-One husband I met with recently had managed to divorce his wife on his own without the help of an attorney.
+One husband I met with recently had managed to divorce his wife independently without the help of an attorney.
 He accomplished this divorce by default.
 A default divorce means he divorced his wife:

 - First by giving her notice and

-- After he gave her notice, she ignored it
+- After he issued her statement, she ignored it

 Once this happened, his wife was able to reopen the case by: